Income Tax Planning for Real Estate Investments

 Real estate owners who are able to treat their properties as trades or businesses report the net income and expenses on Schedule C, Profit & Loss From Business.
 These owners usually have more properties and spend more time managing their real estate investors who report their net income on Schedule E.

-The distinction between an investor and business owner can have a number of impacts on the owner’s income taxes, including whether the property triggers self-employment taxes.
-This can impact whether losses are immediately allowable, whether the real estate triggers capital gains or losses, and how large current year depreciation deductions are.
+The distinction between an investor and a business owner can have a number of impacts on the owner’s income taxes, including whether the property triggers self-employment taxes and whether the Form 1099-S has to be filed when there is a sale.
+This can impact whether losses are immediately allowable, whether the real estate triggers capital gains or losses, and how large current-year depreciation deductions are.

 Real Estate Business Entities